stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 * The path where you can see the `repodata` directory.

-# 3. Installing Ambari Server and Agent
+# 3. Install Ambari Server and Agent

 ## 3.1.
 Download Ambari repository